11 Top-Rated Things to Do in Lubbock, TX

 See also: Where to Stay in Lubbock

-For an insightful look at how farming and agriculture have developed over the years, the Bayer Museum of Agriculture is well worth a visit.
+For an insightful look at how farming and agriculture have developed over the years, the FiberMax Center for Discovery is well worth a visit.
 Fantastic displays showcase the equipment used by farmers over the years.

-Many of the displays are interactive and the simple push of a button will bring up a 3D blacksmith discussing his craft, activate an animatronic farmer at work in the field, or start other unique programs.
+Many of the displays in the Alton Brazell Exhibit Hall are interactive and the simple push of a button will bring up a 3D blacksmith discussing his craft, activate an animatronic farmer at work in the field, or start other unique programs.

 One of the most impressive exhibits is the 20th-century tool shop, with hundreds upon hundreds of small tools mounted in an intricate design on the walls.
 A touch screen allows you to find out what each tool was used for.